-If you have any concerns, please call our dedicated Fraud team anytime on 020 7770 0011 or speak to your key Coutts adviser.
+If you suspect fraud or have any concerns, call our Fraud team any time 24 hours a day on 020 7770 0011.
+You can also speak to your Coutts adviser.

 How to protect yourself against cheque fraud:

 - Don’t accept cheques from anyone unless you know and trust them, especially when of a high-value.
 Consideralternative means of accepting payment for high-value items – electronic payments are ideal.

 - Be especially wary if the buyer is unwilling to pay or split the relatively small cost involved involved in sending electronic payments are ideal.

 - Before releasing any goods ensure you are fully aware of the cheque clearing timescales and if you are in any doubt about whether a cheque has cleared then call Coutts 24 on 020 7957 2424.

 - Keep your cheque book in a safe place and report any missing cheques immediately.